 MedSked Now Patented In Canada and Mexico:

 After lengthy application processes, the intellectual property rights for the MedSked label sleeve have been formally recognized by Canada and Mexico, which become the first two countries outside the United States to patent MedSked’s unique medication adherence capabilities.

-Canada is one of over 30 countries, where MedSked is being used to support clinical trials.
+Canada is one of over 30 countries, where MedSked has been used to support clinical trials.
 But because of the close relationship between the U.S., Canada and Mexico, the executive management of Med-Con Technologies (which owns and markets the MedSked and MedCon Mobile Smart Label product lines) decided to make the significant effort to obtain patents in these countries.

 “Our U.S. pharma clients do extensive business in Canada,” said Thomas Guarnera, marketing manager for Med-Con Technologies.
 “It was important for us to be proactive and protect our brand in both countries.”